-- 1. A Whiz-Bang Qualifier is a shoot that has been approved by TPWD personnel only. - 2.
-Club managers and/or 4H shoot management should use the TPWD Whiz-Bang score sheet and insure that the county name or shoot is on it. - 3.
-The age class for each shooter should accompany the name of the shooter on the score sheet.
+- A Whiz-Bang Qualifier is a shoot that has been approved by TPWD Shooting Sports Coordinator only and is operated by either TPWD staff or QTS. - 2.
+Club managers and/or 4H shoot management should use the TPWD Whiz- Bang score sheet and ensure that the county name or shoot is on it.

-- 4. Shoot offs for individuals at each Whiz-Bang qualifier should be settled by each shooter shooting three (3) true pair from station three (3).
+- 3. The age class and gender for each shooter should accompany the name of the shooter on the score sheet. - 4.
+Shoot offs for individuals at each Whiz-Bang qualifier should be settled by each shooter shooting three (3) true pair from station three (3).
 In the event shooters are still tied then an additional two (2) true pairs will be attempted.
-If there is still a tie, then repeat this process from station one (1), then five (5) and so on. - 5.
+If there is still a tie, then repeat this process from station five (5), then one (1) and so on. - 5.
 For shoot offs, the QTS or shoot management should change the traps original setting and/or pairs. - 6.
 A Whiz-Bang qualified score is the original score shot in the initial fifty (50) target sequence. - 7.
 The original score sheets will need to be mailed to: